 - Pretty assortment of washi tape*

-- The magic behind perfect pictures every time
+- The magic tool* behind getting perfect pictures in your bujo every time

 - Excellent stickies* to keep your life organized (or how about these nifty ones*?)